Penguin-Spy/Gaeacraft/readme.md

 4. Open Minecraft, enable the resourcepack in the settings menu, and then open the world (or do `/reload`).
 5. Profit?
 Idk why you would want the datapack in its alpha state, but now you have it!

+# License
+Gaeacraft is distributed under the GNU General Public License Version 3.
+More information can be found in the file `LICENSE` in this directory.
+Gaeacraft contains a modified version of work licensed under Creative Commons Attribution 4.0 International.
+More information about this can be found in `custom_crafting_table/license.txt`.

 # Credits
 Datapack credits can be found in `assets/minecraft/texts/credits.txt`.
 This is both the Gaeacraft credits and the Minecraft credits.